 After 21 years in Santa Barbara, California, Dr. Oaklander moved to Los Angeles to live near her son and daughter-in-law as she attempts retirement.
 She continues to offer some consultations with therapists and an occasional presentation.
 The Violet Solomon Oaklander Foundation (www.vsof.org) has been established by a group of dedicated and highly trained therapist to carry on her work.
 Violet can be contacted at this e-mail: firstname.lastname@example.org.

 Sara Oaklander is Violet’s daughter.
 She lives in Belmont, MA with her husband, Monte Allen, and their son, Michael.
-Sara is a project and content manager for the Interaction Institute for Social Change, Monte is a major gifts fundraiser for CARE, and Michael is a student at Bard College in New York State.
+Sara is a project and content manager for the Interaction Institute for Social Change, Monte is a major gifts fundraiser for CARE, and Michael is legislative assistant to the Massachusetts State Legislature.
 Sara manages customer service for the VSOF online store.
-Sara can be contacted at this e-mail: firstname.lastname@example.org.
+Sara can be contacted at this e-mail: email@example.com.

 Christiane Elsbree, LCSW, ACSW, BCD